EvanDiamantidis/TryHackMe/Blue/README.md

 <br />

-Listing the options for this module, we will be required to update the "SESSION" attribute with our active session ID.
+Listing the options for this module, we will be required to update the ```SESSION``` attribute with our active session ID.

 ![image](https://user-images.githubusercontent.com/14150485/171119843-5c4500bc-8dc8-4489-b6e1-c2b6ed15dfd2.png)